Toshiba flags hit of 'billions of dollars' on U.S. nuclear acquisition

 The deal between CB&I and Toshiba's Westinghouse division has been fraught with disagreement since at least July.

+CB&I and Westinghouse were consortium partners building those reactors prior to their deal for Stone & Webster, which was meant to resolve disagreements over each contractor's responsibilities over the projects.

+As of Sept.
+30, CB&I had incurred an after-tax goodwill impairment charge in 2016, as a result of the sale of its nuclear operations to Westinghouse, of $904 million.
+In 2015, it incurred another $1.1 billion after-tax impairment charge.

-Shares in Toshiba, which remains on the Tokyo bourse's watchlist due to concerns about the firms' internal controls, finished 12 percent lower, giving it a market value of around $14.2 billion.
-The charges were flagged earlier in the day.
+Shares in Toshiba, which remains on the Tokyo bourse's watch list due to concerns about internal controls, finished 12 percent lower, giving it a market value of around $14.2 billion.
+CB&I shares were flat in afternoon trading in New York on Tuesday at $34.19.

 Prior to Tuesday, Toshiba had forecast a full-year net profit of about 145 billion yen this financial year, a turnaround from a loss of 460 billion yen, thanks to strong demand for flash memory chips from Chinese smartphone makers.